Inspired by LBTY: Zephirine by Andrea Zanatelli

 A deep-rooted passion for artistic expression lies at the heart of Liberty, from the Tudor foundations of our store upwards and outwards.
 The exquisite world of Liberty’s LBTY.
 Fragrance is no exception, guided by a passion for creativity and collaboration, celebrating history and heritage with an eye to the future.

 And what better way to explore the intricacies of the Liberty LBTY.
 Fragrance collection than by continuing our close collaboration with the creative world?
 This year, we’re tasking a series of contemporary creatives with reimagining each Liberty LBTY.
-Fragrance through their unique artistic media as part our Inspired by LBTY. series.
+Fragrance through their unique artistic media as part of our Inspired by LBTY. series.

 The first to take up our challenge is Italian artist Andrea Zanatelli, who transformed the luscious, decadent Liberty LBTY.
 Fragrance Zephirine, £225, into an entrancing digital collage, entitled “The Hundred Leaved Rose” or ‘’A floral fantasy in an old English garden’’.